yamchips/next-app/Learning-notes.md

 Add a folder app/auth and a Provider.tsx file.
 The Provider returns a SessionProvider wrapping its children.
 It has to be a client component.
 Then in layout file, wrap all body using this Provider.

 In NavBar, change it to client component and add useSession hook to get the status and session data.

+### Access session on the server

+Modify route.ts in api/auth/[..nextauth], export the provider as an object.

+In home page, use getServerSession function and get a session const.
+Access session properties using this variable.